thoughtbot/community/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].

   [code of conduct]: https://thoughtbot.com/open-source-code-of-conduct

 We expect everyone to follow the code of conduct anywhere in thoughtbot's project codebases, issue trackers, chatrooms, and mailing lists.

-## Developing
+## Getting Started

 After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:

     % ./bin/setup

-It assumes you have the following:
+It assumes you have a machine equipped with [asdf], [asdf-elixir], [asdf-erlang], [asdf-nodejs], [phantomjs], and [postgres].

-* Postgresql
-* Elixir
-* PhantomJS

 Start the server using

-    % mix phoenix.server
+    % mix phx.server
+    # or
+    % ./bin/server

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.